 Causes, Symptoms and Treatments of Common Dog Ear Problems

 Not many canine ailments cause as much distress and frustration as ear infections.
-At the animal hospital I worked at, we had owners literally implore front desk receptionists for a same day appointment just to give relief to their suffering dogs.
-This does not come as a surpise since according to VPI pet insurance, ear problems are the second most common reasons dogs are seen by vets.
+At the animal hospital I worked at, we had owners literally implore front desk receptionists for a same-day-appointments just to give relief to their suffering dogs.
+This does not come as a surpise since according to VPI Pet Insurance, ear problems are the second most common reasons dogs are seen by vets.

 A dog suffering from ear disease is not a pretty sight.
-It can actually drive an owner nuts just watching them trying to get relief.
-Some dogs may turn aggressive if their ears are touched.
+It can actually drive an owner nuts just watching their dogs trying to get relief.
+Some dogs may even turn aggressive if their ears are touched.

 Below are some common signs suggesting ear disease in dogs:

-An aural hematoma is not a primary condition but it often results as a consequence from excessive head shaking and scratching.
-While the dog shakes it's head and scratches insistently, over time, the small blood vessels will bleed inside the ear and cause notorious swelling causing the ear flap to fill up with blood.
-Ears will swell up like balloons or marsh-mellows and upon touching them they may feel squishy and odd.
+An aural hematoma in dogs is not a primary condition, but it often results as a consequence from excessive head shaking and scratching.
+While the dog shakes its head and scratches insistently, over time, the small blood vessels will bleed inside the ear and cause notorious swelling causing the ear flap to fill up with blood.
+The dog's ear flaps will swell up like balloons or marsh mellows and upon touching them they may feel squishy and odd.
 What is even worse is that should an aural hematoma go untreated, a dog's ears may never go back to normal leaving the ears with very unsightly scarring and even permanent deformities.

 Flies may insistently bite the dog's ears especially in those dog breeds characterized by erect ears.
 The ears of these dogs will appear with crusty brown-black edges.
 The dermatitis that develops can be prevented by keeping the door indoors or applying effective insect repellents.